 This post may contain affiliate links.
 Please read our disclosure policy.

-• Quick & Easy: Cooks in just 15 minutes, this fried apples recipe is perfect for those spontaneous cravings.
+• Quick & Easy: Ready in just 15 minutes.

-• Versatile: Serve it as a side, a topping, or enjoy it on its own as a dessert.
+• Versatile: Enjoy as a side, topping, or dessert.

 Ingredients